 There is a bit of a stigma attached to the word “outsourcing.”
 For many, it seems to call to mind offshore labor cranking out bad code at bargain-basement rates.
 I learned this first-hand when, as a consultant at Accenture, I faced client resistance to offshoring a help desk operation.

-Does outsourcing deserve the negative connotation it seems to come with?
+Does technical outsourcing deserve the negative connotation it seems to come with?
 In some cases, it does.
-There are many software engineering firms that fit the stigma; but there is such a large variety of companies offering offshore, nearshore and onshore solutions, that they can’t all be painted with the same broad brush.
+There are many software development firms that fit the stigma; but there is such a large variety of companies offering offshore, nearshore and onshore solutions, that they can’t all be painted with the same broad brush.

-So it is not so much about avoiding outsourced, or even offshore, software engineering firms, as it is about knowing what to look for - especially when it comes to signs that a vendor might do more harm than good.
+So it is not so much about avoiding outsourced, or even offshore, software development firms, as it is about knowing what to look for - especially when it comes to signs that a vendor might do more harm than good.
 With that in mind, we present five common red flags to look out for when evaluating a potential development partner:

 - They give you an estimate without truly understanding the details of the project.
 A huge part of being good at serving multiple clients in disparate industries with different objectives and requirements is knowing that there is a minimum amount of information needed to properly estimate level of effort.
 If the firm you are considering does not ask a lot of questions, they either do not know what questions to ask or they are planning to win the business and bury you in change orders once you have committed.